Welcome and thank you for visiting

 • Extending Swift Green Line from Canyon Park to UW Bothell/Cascadia College

-• Planning and starting construction on Swift Gold Line in Everett, Marysville, and Arlington
+• Planning and starting construction on Swift Gold Line in Everett, Marysville, and Arlington, with service beginning as early as 2031

 • Purchasing our first fleet of 10 battery electric buses and continuing our zero emissions program